 If this is your first federal student loan, you will be required to complete a Master Promissory Note, and Entrance Counseling before you can receive the loan money.

 The Master Promissory Note is a legal document that explains the repayment terms and conditions for your federal student loan(s).
-To complete a MPN Online, you will need to know your FSA ID.
+To complete a MPN Online, you will need to know your FSA ID, account username and password that you used to complete your FAFSA.
 You should keep a copy of your MPN until your loan is paid back in full.

 Entrance counseling can be completed either in person, through presentations (individually or in a group) or online to help you understand your rights and responsibilities as a student borrower.
 Check with your school’s financial aid office to determine the specific entrance counseling process you need to complete.